Severi curves of rational elliptic surfaces: Severi varieties

 \subsection{Moduli Spaces of $(R,L)$}

 The purpose of this section is to show that most geometric properties of the Severi curve $V(R,L)$ depend only on the value of $L^2 =2g(L)$, and the dichotomy of whether $L$ is \emph{Weierstrass} or \emph{ordinary}, to be explained below.
 We will parametrize all pairs $(R,L)$, at least for $R$ smooth with irreducible fibers, by a countable collection of irreducible varieties (or stacks), the only discrete invariants being the aforementioned.
 A similar analysis is carried out for higher degree multisections in \cite{dejong-friedman}.
+The moduli stack of rational elliptic surfaces with no additional data is poorly behaved because the generic $R$ has infinite discrete automorphism group.

 To explain the dichotomy, let $\eta \to \P^1$ be the generic point and $R_\eta \to \eta$ the pullback, which is an elliptic curve over the function field $K=\C(\P^1)$.
 The line bundle $L$ pulls back to $L_\eta \in \Pic^2(R_\eta)$.
 By Riemann-Roch for the curve $R_\eta$, $h^0(L_\eta)=2$ so we have a $K$-morphism